CheshyTech/CheshyTech/README.md

 - 🚀 Exploring *CI/CD, Observability, Containers, and Cloud*
 - ✍️ I run a technical blog on GitHub Pages:
   👉 **https://cheshytech.github.io/**
 - 🧪 Currently working on **two private projects**, aimed to be published and monetized when they’re ready
-- 💌 Contact: **cheshytech.contact@gmail.com**
 - 💡 Fan of continuous learning and cute things… like tech-style Nezuko 🐱‍💻💕

 ---